schellmi42/tensorflow_graphics_point_clouds/custom_ops/README.md

   root@docker: ./configure.sh
 ```

-and answer all question with yes `y` .
+and answer the first question with yes `y`,  and sepcifiy the TensorFlow version.

 ## Building the PIP-Package